 The sacral vertebrae develop by the end of the first month of embryonic development.
 The five vertebrae that constitute sacrum vertebrae are separate first and start to fuse during late adolescence and early adulthood.
-Single bone is formed around the age of thirty by completion of fusion.
+The single bone is formed around the age of thirty by completion of fusion.

-In some cases the sacrum will consist of six vertebra when one lumbar vertebra participates as part of sacrum, a process called as sacralization of lumbar vertebra; or be reduced in number to four when one sacral vertebra becomes part of lumbar spine, a process called lumbarization of sacral vertebra.
+In some cases the sacrum will consist of six vertebrae when one lumbar vertebra participates as part of sacrum, a process called as sacralization of the lumbar vertebra; or be reduced in number to four when one sacral vertebra becomes part of the lumbar spine, a process called lumbarization of sacral vertebra.

 Structure of Sacrum

-The sacrum is formed by fusion of five sacral vertebrae has three surfaces, a base and an apex.
-The body of the first segment is large and is similar to lumbar vertebra whereas the bodies of the next bones get progressively smaller, are flattened from the back, and curved to shape.
+The sacrum is formed by the fusion of five sacral vertebrae has three surfaces, a base, and an apex.
+The body of the first segment is large and is similar to the lumbar vertebra whereas the bodies of the next bones get progressively smaller, are flattened from the back, and curved to shape.

 Base and Apex of Sacrum